aimms/documentation/multisolve/provide.rst

 Remarks:

-*   Line 3,4: In modify callback mode, the multiSolve library makes modification upon modification.
+*   Line 3,4: In modify provide mode, the multiSolve library makes modification upon modification.
     As a starting point, a base GMP needs to be provided.
 This is by making one call to :aimms:func:`GMP::instance::Generate` and solving it.

-*   Line 9: To indicate the use of ``'modify'`` callback mode, the GMP is passed that is constructed on lines 3,4.
+*   Line 9: To indicate the use of ``'modify'`` provide mode, the GMP is passed that is constructed on lines 3,4.

-Generate the instance
+Modify the instance
 -----------------------

 .. code-block:: aimms